-The following management's discussion and analysis ("MD&A") of the financial condition and results of operations of Eco (Atlantic) Oil & Gas Ltd. and its subsidiary companies (individually and collectively, as the context requires, "Eco Atlantic" or the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the year ended March 31, 2015.
-This discussion should be read in conjunction with the audited consolidated annual financial statements of the Company for the year ended March 31, 2015, together with the notes thereto (the "Financial Statements").
+The following management's discussion and analysis (the "MD&A") of the financial condition and results of operations of Eco (Atlantic) Oil & Gas Ltd. and its subsidiary companies (individually and collectively, as the context requires, "Eco Atlantic" or the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the three month period ended June 30, 2015.
+This discussion should be read in conjunction with the audited consolidated annual financial statements of the Company for the year ended March 31, 2015, together with the notes thereto, as well as the unaudited condensed consolidated interim financial statements for three month period ended June 30, 2015 (the "Financial Statements").
 These documents have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board.
 This MD&A contains forward-looking information that is subject to risk factors including those set out under "Forward Looking Information" below and elsewhere in this MD&A, including under "Risks and Uncertainties".
 Further information about the Company and its operations can be obtained from the offices of the Company or at www.ecooilandgas.com.
 All amounts are reported in Canadian dollars, unless otherwise noted.
-This MD&A has been prepared as at July 29, 2015.
+This MD&A has been prepared as at August 28, 2015.